R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Noisy Phoneme Recognition}

-To evaluate the effectiveness of \proposed, we compare the phoneme recognition performance of various SSL and SSFT methods under different noisy conditions.
-The training setup is similar to the phoneme recognition task in SUPERB~\citep{yang2021superb} and is described in Appendix~\ref{subsec:app-impl-pr}.\footnote{https://github.com/s3prl/s3prl} We apply distortions only to testing data to obtain phoneme error rates~(PER).
-Additionally, we divide results into two categories by the amount of speech processed during SSFT, directly related to the resources used.
+We compare the phoneme recognition performance of SSL and DS methods under noisy conditions.
+The training setup is similar to the SUPERB phoneme recognition task~\citep{yang2021superb}, where the SSL models are frozen and only a lightweight prediction head is fine-tuned~(Appendix~\ref{subsec:app-impl-pr}).\footnote{https://github.com/s3prl/s3prl} We apply some classes of distortions only to testing data to obtain phoneme error rates~(PER).
+We divide results by budget, which is the amount of speech processed during DS, proportional to the computational resources required~(Sec.~\ref{subsec:exp-proc-data}).

-As shown in the middle columns of Table~\ref{tab:pr-asr}, \proposed~improves SSL models in all conditions, surpassing both low and high-budget methods.
-WavLM + \proposed~has the best overall PERs because WavLM is pre-trained with a denoising task, showing that model initialization contributes largely to the recognition performance after SSFT.
-Colored noise and reverberation conditions are unseen during \proposed~training, but the proposed method improves performance on these tasks, indicating the noise-invariant training is generalizable to out-of-domain perturbations.
-Furthermore, comparing Robust data2vec with \proposed~is unfair since the training costs are 12 times apart.
-Hence, we reduce the batch size to train a low-budget version of the Robust data2vec~(Appendix~\ref{subsec:app-impl-rd2v}).
-The noticeable PER drop in the low-budget Robust data2vec implies that this method requires high computation resources, but our approach is data-efficient while offering competitive performance.
+As shown in the middle columns of Table~\ref{tab:pr-asr}, R-Spin outperforms low and high-budget methods in all conditions.
+WavLM + R-Spin has the best overall PERs because WavLM is pre-trained with a denoising task, showing that model initialization contributes largely to the recognition performance after DS.
+Next, R-Spin improves unseen tasks like Gaussian noise and reverberation, indicating that noise-invariant training generalizes to some out-of-domain perturbations.
+Furthermore, comparing Robust data2vec with R-Spin is unfair since the training costs are 12 times apart, so we train a low-budget Robust data2vec~(Appendix~\ref{subsec:app-impl-rd2v}).
+The noticeable performance drop in the low-budget model implies Robust data2vec requires high computation resources, but our approach offers competitive results with fewer training data.\footnote{ The low-budget version reduces the number of GPUs to match the amount of training data processed with R-Spin, but the hyperparameters are difficult to tune, leading to significantly degraded performance. }

-For a more detailed comparison, we plot the phoneme error rates under different SNRs in Fig.~\ref{fig:snr-pr}.
-Note that these models are trained with MUSAN noise except for WavLM, and only HuBERT-MGR uses colored noise.
-The proposed method achieves the overall lowest phoneme error rates.
-Since HuBERT-MGR is trained with Gaussian noise, this model performs relatively well in colored noise but is still slightly worse than \proposed.
-Although similar, our method still offers improvements even when the SNR is high.
-Overall, the proposed \proposed~improves capturing content under severe distortions with minimal effort.
+We plot PERs under different SNRs in Fig.~\ref{fig:snr-pr} for a detailed comparison.
+Overall, R-Spin achieves the lowest PERs even when the SNR is high.
+HuBERT-MGR excels in Gaussian noise because it is the only model trained with this noise type.
+Nevertheless, R-Spin offers a similar performance in Gaussian noise across different SNRs, aligning with the results in Table~\ref{tab:pr-asr}.